erkkaervice/.dotfiles/README.md

 Once installed and sourced, the aliases and functions are available in your terminal.

+Example: `refresh` (Updates all dotfiles from the repository and reloads config)
 Example: `ipinfo` (Shows your own IP details)
 Example: `ipinfo google.com` (Shows IP details for google.com)
 Example: `z cool` (Jumps to your most-used directory containing "cool")